pgEdge/spock/docs/README.md

     max_wal_senders = 10        # one per node needed on provider node
     shared_preload_libraries = 'spock'

-If you are using PostgreSQL 9.5+ (this won't work on 9.4) and want to handle conflict resolution with last/first update wins (see [Conflicts](#conflicts)), you can add this additional option to postgresql.conf:
+If you want to handle
+conflict resolution with last/first update wins (see [Conflicts](#conflicts)), you can add this additional option to postgresql.conf: